senakotan/BluetoothControlled-3-AxisRoboticArmProject/README.md

 #  Bluetooth-Controlled 3-Axis Robotic Arm

 A **Bluetooth-enabled robotic arm system** controlled via an Android phone.
-This 3-axis arm can pick and place objects wirelessly with precision, making it ideal for **educational** and **embedded systems** applications.
+This 3-axis arm can pick and place objects wirelessly with precision, making it ideal for **educational** and **embedded systems** applications

 ## 🎯 Project Objective